Understanding your bill | Kansas

-Commodity Charge: The commodity charge is the cost to deliver the natural gas to the customer.
+Commodity Charge: The commodity charge (also known as the delivery charge) is the cost to deliver the natural gas to the customer.
 The total charge is variable and depends on the gas consumption.

 Purchased Gas Adjustment (PGA): The cost Black Hills Energy pays for the natural gas that is delivered to customers.
 Any costs incurred by Black Hills Energy are passed-through dollar-for-dollar to customers without a mark-up in price.

 Gas Hedge Factor: This fee is applied to customer bills from April to October each year and recovers the cost of a natural gas hedging program, as annually reviewed and approved by the Kansas Corporation Commission.
 The hedging program helps to partially mitigate against price volatility in the winter.
 Black Hills Energy passes the actual cost of gas directly to customers without a mark-up in price.